Belle Vue Park: History

 The land on which the park stands was a gift to Newport from Godfrey Morgan, 1st Viscount Tredegar in 1891 to provide a public park for its citizens.
-An open competition to design and construct the park was won by the Cumbrian landscape architect T. H. Mawson.
+An open competition to design and construct the park was won by the Lancashire landscape architect T. H. Mawson.
 Mawson's winning design was initially designed incorrectly for the neighbouring field, the site of the then Newport and Monmouthshire Hospital, after Mawson misunderstood directions on his first visit to Newport.
 The mistake was not realised until the first site visit, after the contract had been awarded.
 As a result, the designer had to promptly re-evaluate his plans for the present site.
 The park was Mawson's first win in an open competition.
 He went on to become one of the foremost landscape architects of his time, responsible for the design of many gardens in his adopted Lake District, including Holker Hall and Rydal Hall as well as Dyffryn Gardens near Cardiff.
 In November 1892 Lord Tredegar performed the ceremony of cutting the first sod; construction began and the park opened on 8 September 1894.
 The final cost of the park is recorded as £19,500.